Contentful alternatives in 2026: A guide for enterprise teams

 Verdict

-AEM makes sense only if your organisation is already running Adobe Analytics, Target, and Campaign.
+AEM makes sense only if your organization is already running Adobe Analytics, Target, and Campaign.
 As a standalone Contentful replacement without that foundation, the licensing cost rarely justifies the switch.

 SitecoreAI (formerly Sitecore XM Cloud)